Why use a subscribe form?

 MailChimp has an option to create a list(which will be automatically updated upon new subscriptions and un-subscriptions), an option to create a form for normal websites and an embeddable form for static websites.

-I have a working form as well!
+I have embedded a working form here.

 Once you enter the details, hit subscribe button; You should receive an email right then.
 Actually this is the form I’m using in my website.
 You will get the same form when you click on Subscribe button on the menu bar.
 The form may look different but it does the same job as this form.